 Follow these steps to configure Mattermost to use your Office 365 logon credentials and Azure Active Directory account as a Single Sign-on (SSO) service for team creation, account creation, and sign-in.

-Note: The system must be using SSL for use with Office365 as Microsoft only allows OAuth redirect URIs that are SSL enabled.
+The system must be using SSL as Microsoft only allows OAuth redirect URIs that are SSL-enabled.

 Step 1: Register an application in Azure Portal¶

 Log in to the Azure Portal with the account that relates to the Azure Active Directory tenant where you want to register the application.
 You can confirm the tenant in the top right corner of the portal.